webdriverio-community/wdio-html-reporter/README.md

     },

 ```
-## To show log messages in the output
+## To show messages in the html report
 ```javascript
     logMessage(message) {
         process.emit('test:log', message);